mrrookes/tinG/README.md

 // ]]></script>`
 ```
 With this function we add two elements.
 Both display a message when clicked.
 The first one is displayd at 30% horizontal and 50% vertical, width 30% and height 50%.
 The second one is locates at 60% horizontally, 50% vertically. width is 30% and height is 50%.
-This is how you see it:
+This is how you would see it:

 ![Interactive label](executar.png)